binsearch/DBproject/README.md

 DBproject
 =========

-Mini FB like website built using JSP, JDBC, PSQL.
+Mini FB like website built using JSP, JDBC, PSQL